manishaac2002/obsidian/react_course/react_basics/Basics.md

 React created by **Jordan Walke** in 2011

 ### Why react ?
 By looking at this [[Old way.canvas|old way]] version rendering page for websites it seems to change the in [[Modern way.canvas|modern way]] now days.
-Observing that we can know the need for front-end framework
+Observing that we can know the need for front-end framework.
 ### What is react?
 React is JavaScript library for building user interface.
 And lets the importance to know the react.
 - Extremely popular